hpc-carpentry/tuning_lammps/_episodes/02-hardware-performance.md

 Similar situation arises for GPU coding too.
 In this case, the CPU is generally called the host and the GPUs are called the devices.
 When we submit a GPU job, it is launched in the CPU (host) which in turn directs it to be executed by the GPU cores (devices).
 While doing these calculations, data is copied from CPU memory to GPU’s first and processed subsequently.
 After finishing a calculation by a GPU, the result is copied back from GPU to CPU.
 This communication process is expensive and it could significantly slow down a calculation if care is not taken to minimize this communication.
 We’ll see later in this tutorial that communication is a major bottleneck in many LAMMPS calculations and we need to device strategies to reduce this communication overhead.

 On the contrary, in a shared memory platforms, the central memory is being shared by all the processors.
 In this case, the processors communicate with each other through the shared memory.
-In a shared memory platform, each processor can access the memory location at the same speed.

 When we say that we accelerate a job by parallelizing it, we actually mean a strategy that divide the whole job into pieces and assign each piece to a worker (CPU core) to solve.
 This parallelisation strategy also depends on the memory structure. (as discussed above) of your computing system.
 For example, OpenMP provides a thread level parallelism that is well-suited for a shared memory platform, but you can not use it in a distributed memory system.
 For a distributed memory system, you need a message passing protocol like MPI to communicate between processors.